armyofevilrobots/aoer-plotty-rs/README.md

 [`vsk`]: https://vsketch.readthedocs.io/en/latest/index.html

 ## Changelog
+* 0.2.3.
+Add support for hatch scale, so that it isn't always just the pen width used to define the space between lines.
 * 0.2.2.
 Bugfixens!
 The regular_poly_native function was duplicating
          points, resulting in invalid geometries.
 * 0.2.1.
 Optimizations and plotters: